CrestfallenLARP/cfldangerden/content/en/schedule/sites/south_park_willow_tree_pavilion.md

 ![Willow Tree Pavilion](/images/sites/south_park/willow_tree/sp_willowtree.jpg)

-Once you reach the field, you will make the right turn and follow the path until you arrive at the first Pavillion.
+Once you reach the field, make the right turn and follow the path until you arrive at the first Pavillion.
 That is Willow Tree.

 ---